AdobeDocs/experience-manager-65.en/help/forms/developing/compressing-decompressing-custom-dsc.md

 * Supply a ZIP file containing several PDF documents which can be reader extended after decompressing them.
 This requires AEM Forms on JEE Reader Extensions module.

-* Supply a ZIP file containing heterogeneous type of document which can be decompressed and converted as PDF document using Generate PDF service.
+* Supply a ZIP file containing a heterogeneous type of document that can be decompressed and converted as PDF document using the Generate PDF service.

 * Policy protect a list of documents and return as a ZIP file.

-* Allow users to download all the attachments of a process instance as a single ZIP file.
+* Let users download all the attachments of a process instance as a single ZIP file.